 X, ENA… The power of the network: an obstacle to managerial control with harmful effects

 Everyone knows how important networking is in the business world.
 The influence of the alumni networks at École Polytechnique (X) and the École Nationale d’Administration (ENA) is well established.
-Rigorously selected and trained at the taxpayer’s expense to serve the public interest, these graduates have come to dominate the leadership of major private companies.
+Rigorously selected and trained at the taxpayer’s expense to serve the public interest, these graduates have largely taken over the leadership of major private companies.

 Pascal Nguyen, University of Montpellier and Cédric Van Appelghem, University of Evry – Paris-Saclay University

 The government’s involvement in key sectors of the economy plays a role in this.
-It creates opportunities for those who wish to do so to capitalize on their experience in senior government service—particularly within ministerial offices—while also building a highly valuable network of contacts.
+It creates opportunities that allow those who wish to do so to capitalize on their experience in senior government administration—particularly within ministerial offices—while also building a very useful network of contacts.

-The result is that graduates of École Polytechnique and ENA are overrepresented at the helm of major French companies.
-This situation is virtually unparalleled anywhere else in the world.
-By way of comparison, only 11 of the 100 largest publicly traded U.S. companies are led by an Ivy League graduate—a group of eight prestigious universities that includes Harvard, Yale, and Princeton among its members.
+The result is an overrepresentation of graduates from the École Polytechnique and the École Nationale d’Administration (ENA) at the helm of major French companies.
+This situation is virtually unparalleled anywhere in the world.
+By way of comparison, only 11 of the 100 largest publicly traded U.S. companies are led by an Ivy League graduate—that is, a graduate of one of the eight prestigious universities that make up the Ivy League, including Harvard, Yale, and Princeton.

-As a reminder, 13 of the CEOs of CAC 40 companies (or one-third) are graduates of just two schools: École Polytechnique and École Nationale d’Administration.
-Since most board members are also executives, boards often include members who share the same educational background as the CEO and are therefore part of his or her network.
+As a reminder, 13 of the CEOs of CAC 40 companies (one-third) are graduates of just two schools: École Polytechnique and École Nationale d’Administration.
+Since most board members are also executives, boards of directors often include members who share the same educational background as the CEO and are therefore part of his or her network.

 At first glance, one might think that this concentration of talent is an asset for the company.
 But on closer reflection, is a team made up of the best players really the best team?
-In sports, we know that’s not always the case.
+In sports, we know that’s not always true.

-But what is even more curious is that when both co-managers are alumni of the same university—no matter how prestigious it may be—performance is significantly lower.
+But what is even more curious is that when both co-managers are graduates of the same university—no matter how prestigious it may be—performance is significantly worse.
 The authors do not elaborate on the reasons for this underperformance, but it is likely that the lack of a critical perspective toward those who are similar to us plays a key role.

 Shutterstock

 At the top of the list, Vivendi stands out with a loss of 23.3 billion euros in 2002.
-At the time, the company was led by Jean-Marie Messier, whose impressive academic background included degrees from the École Polytechnique and the École Nationale d’Administration.
-The only problem is that Vivendi’s board of directors also included three École Polytechnique graduates and four École Nationale d’Administration alumni—all of whom, like Messier himself, were financial inspectors.
+The company was then led by Jean-Marie Messier, whose impressive academic background included degrees from the École Polytechnique and the École Nationale d’Administration (ENA).
+The only problem is that Vivendi’s board of directors also included three École Polytechnique graduates and four École Nationale d’Administration alumni—all of whom, like Messier himself, were finance inspectors.
 It is therefore likely that the directors’ leniency toward the most brilliant among them prevented them from detecting the problems early enough and correcting course before it was too late.

 Adverse consequences

-When directors have close ties to the CEO, the board’s ability to hold the CEO accountable is inevitably compromised.
-This reality is acknowledged in the AFEP-Medef corporate governance code—specifically regarding financial or family ties—when defining director independence.
+When directors have close ties to the CEO, the board of directors’ ability to hold the CEO accountable is inevitably compromised.
+This reality is acknowledged in the AFEP-MEDEF Corporate Governance Code—in the case of financial or family ties—when defining director independence.
 On the other hand, social ties—such as those resulting from having attended the same school—are completely ignored.
 Yet these ties affect the directors’ ability to oversee the CEO just as much.

-In the absence of adequate oversight, a CEO may simply go about managing the company’s affairs without having to exert too much effort or take too many risks.
+In the absence of appropriate oversight, a CEO may simply go about managing the company’s affairs without having to exert too much effort or take too many risks.
 This conclusion, which might seem exaggerated, has in fact been convincingly demonstrated in the case of U.S. companies.
 Consequently, one should expect the company to perform less well.
-Francis Kramarz (Research Director at ENSAE-ENSAI) and David Thesmar (Professor of Economics at MIT) demonstrate this in the French context.
+Francis Kramarz (research director at ENSAE-ENSAI) and David Thesmar (professor of economics at MIT) demonstrate this in the French context.

 In the longer term, this results in a loss of competitiveness for the firm.
 One indicator of this vulnerability is the firm’s greater sensitivity to economic fluctuations.
 Our article, to be published this month in the Revue d’Économie Politique shows more specifically that companies whose boards of directors include members linked to the CEO by their educational background have stock market returns that are more strongly correlated with the market.
 When the economy slows down, the market declines, and the value of these companies falls even further.

-Studies also show that when a CEO is secure in their position—in other words, when they do not have to worry about losing their job—the company tends to invest less in research and development, which is known to have highly uncertain outcomes.
+Studies also show that when a CEO is secure in his or her position—in other words, when he or she does not have to fear losing the job—the company tends to invest less in research and development, which is known to have highly uncertain outcomes.
 As a result, the company is less innovative.
-Our findings point in the same direction, suggesting that the presence of networks within the board of directors contributes to the leader’s security of tenure.
+Our findings point in the same direction, suggesting that the presence of networks within the board of directors contributes to the CEO’s security in their position.

 Shutterstock

-This situation has two further consequences.
+Two other consequences arise from this situation.
 The first is that the company tends to be less transparent.
 It discloses less relevant information.
-Didn’t Jean-Marie Messier declare that “Vivendi is doing better than well” just before announcing massive losses?
+Didn’t Jean-Marie Messier say , “Vivendi is doing better than well,” before announcing staggering losses?
 Investors therefore have reason to be wary and to demand a higher risk premium.

 Wikimedia, CC BY-SA

 However, several external governance mechanisms can compensate for the board of directors’ lack of oversight.
 Major shareholders have the means to make their voices heard and should speak out all the more forcefully given that they have financial interests to defend.
-They can also threaten to sell their shares, which would constitute a stinging rebuke of the executive capable of permanently tarnishing his reputation.
+They can also threaten to sell their shares, which would constitute a stinging rebuke of the executive and could permanently tarnish his or her reputation.

 Monitoring by financial analysts also helps prevent directors who are close to the CEO from providing him with overly complacent support.
 By highlighting the company’s strategy and emphasizing its financial implications, analysts mitigate the risk of board dysfunction.
-The harmful effects of the personal ties mentioned above are thus better managed.
+The pernicious effects of the personal ties mentioned above are thus better controlled.

 Other factors could also play a positive role.
-It is reasonable to assume that the ongoing internationalization of French companies will lead to a greater diversity of backgrounds, which should reduce the influence of professional networks.
-Major national companies such as Axa and Air France-KLM are now led by men (Thomas Buberl and Ben Smith) who completed all their education and spent most of their careers abroad.
+It is reasonable to assume that the ongoing internationalization of French companies will promote greater diversity in employee profiles, which should reduce the influence of professional networks.
+Major national companies such as Axa and Air France-KLM are now led by men (Thomas Buberl and Ben Smith) who completed all of their education and spent most of their careers abroad.

-The increased representation of women since the Copé-Zimmermann Act is another factor that could lead to more effective board performance.
-For example, it is well established that the presence of female board members significantly reduces the risk of fraud and accounting manipulation.
+The increased representation of women since the Copé-Zimmermann Act is another factor that could lead to more effective board operations.
+For example, it is well known that the presence of female board members significantly reduces the risk of fraud and accounting manipulation.

-Finally, increased competition resulting from market liberalization—such as in the rail transport sector or the supply of gas and electricity—could also impose greater discipline and thereby reduce the appeal of former senior civil servants and their associated networks to businesses.![]()
+Finally, increased competition resulting from the opening of markets—such as those for rail transportation or gas and electricity supply—could also impose greater discipline and thus reduce companies’ interest in former senior civil servants and their associated networks.![]()

 Pascal Nguyen, Professor of Finance, University of Montpellier and Cédric Van Appelghem, Associate Professor of Management Sciences – Researcher at LITEM, University of Evry – Paris-Saclay University